Almonte, Spain: Modern history

-In the 16th century the duke purchased the surrounding woods of Las Rocinas, named after the homonymous stream that ends at the village of El Rocío.
-These woods would later become a Royal forest by order of the King and later renamed Doñana after the duchess of Medina Sidonia, Doña Ana de Silva.
+In 1499 the Duke of Medina Sidonia acquired the lordship of Almonte, with the intention of unifying their lands of Huelva and Cádiz.
+In 1583 Almonte acquired the surroundings south of La Rocina Stream for 250 ducats, including what would later become a Royal forest by order of the King and later renamed Doñana after the duchess of Medina Sidonia, Doña Ana de Silva.
+The locals could finally expand farming, agricultural and fishing activities there.
+Landowners would manage the economy up to the 19th century, when the population was about 1,500 people.
 The Spanish monarchs would visit Doñana on a regular basis and finally established an official residence in the Palacio de las Marismillas.
+During the sixteenth century there were numerous lawsuits against Niebla and the Duke of Medina Sidonia for the ownership, use and jurisdiction of the Doñana territory, especially the one affecting hunting activities.
 In this century, several defensive towers were built all along the southern Spanish coast by order of king Philip II, six of them within the coast of Almonte.

 In 1583 Almonte purchased Doñana from the duke and the locals could finally expand farming, agricultural and fishing activities there.
 Landowners would manage the economy up to the 19th century, when the population was about 1,500 people.
 In 1598 the Virgin was taken to Almonte for the first time ever, and later this displacement became usual every time the town faced a crisis (from natural disasters to wars).
 This same year, a Confraternity is officially established, the Hermandad Matriz (Spanish for Matrix Confraternity).
 "Saint Mary of Las Rocinas", official name for the Virgin of El Rocío became patron saint of Almonte in 1653 and different surrounding towns affiliated to the Hermandad Matriz, becoming filial confraternities, the oldest ones being Villamanrique, Pilas, La Palma, Moguer and Sanlúcar.
 Over time, national and international confraternities would follow, including Belgium, Japan or Australia.

 In 1747, the council removed taxes on trading in El Rocío during the Pilgrimage of El Rocío, boosting the number of visitors.
 The Great Lisbon earthquake of 1755 swept away the entire Atlantic coast, including great parts of the city of Huelva and several fortified towers built on the coast to defend the shores.
 At least six of these towers were in Almonte and still remain standing, except for Torre de la Higuera (literally "fig tree tower"), which is upside down and is often referred to as a touristic symbol for the town.
 The sanctuary of El Rocío was damaged too and had to be rebuilt.

 During the 18th and 19th centuries people from Almonte made a living with agricultural (chiefly olive grove and vineyard) and farming activities (horse, goat, sheep, pig and bees).
-Being one of the most extense municipal territories in Spain, its inhabitants have never lacked resources.
+Being one of the most extensive municipal territories in Spain, its inhabitants have never lacked resources.